zabbix/ansible-collection/plugins/README.md

 - compose

 ### Example 8
-To convert digit status to verbose, you can use `compose` from next example.
+To convert the digit status to verbose, you can use `compose` from the next example.
-To group by status (enabled, disabled) from output, you can use `groups` from next example.
+To group by status (enabled, disabled) from the output, you can use `groups` from the next example.
-To group by Zabbix host groups, you can use `keyed_groups` from next example.
+To group by Zabbix host group, you can use `keyed_groups` from the next example.

-**IMPORTANT**: Make sure that necessary data will be present in output.
+**IMPORTANT**: Make sure that the necessary data is present in the output.
 For this example, `groups` must be present for grouping with `keyed_groups`.

-**IMPORTANT**: Keep in mind that all parameters from Zabbix will have prefix (by default, `zabbix_`).
-And you need to specify it in postprocessing (zabbix_groups, zabbix_status, etc.).
+**IMPORTANT**: Keep in mind that all parameters from Zabbix will have a prefix (by default, `zabbix_`) that you need to specify in postprocessing (zabbix_groups, zabbix_status, etc.).

 ```yaml
 ---